rgmyr/coremdlr/README.md

 # `coremdlr`

+*Note, this repo is part of research that has been submitted to **[Frontiers Earth Science](https://www.frontiersin.org/journals/earth-science)**, the paper name and DOI will be included once released!*

 This repo has been split from the original `corebreakout` package to provide just the modeling components of the project.
 It is assumed that datasets have already been created or are available from `corebreakout` (which is now the just segmentation + labeling tools).

 ## Functionality